GCdePaula/cartesi-paio/README.md

 ### Payment Application

 One of the dApps is special: the **payment application**.
+The address of this application represents Paio, and is included in the EIP-712 domain.
 This app is developed and validated by us and carries our seal of approval.
 Sequencers must trust this app but not necessarily any others.